 Whether you’re buying a home that’s 100 years old or only a decade old, there are inexpensive DIY home projects you can take on to make improvements.

-This home showed signs of heavy wear and needed a little refresh.
-Come inside to see the easy ways we updated our home.
-In fact, you can see our entire before and after here – don’t miss it!
+Come inside to see the easy ways we updated our homes.
+In fact, you can see our entire before and after of our St. Louis home here, and our modern lake house renovations here – don’t miss the full tours.

 Buying an old house is not for the faint of heart.
 But if your home is just dated cosmetically, there are so many actionable ideas that can make a big impact… with very little cost or time!